Workers’ Compensation Benefits in Atlanta

 Fortunately, the Georgia workers’ compensation law was created to help you with these issues.
 Workers’ comp is a form of insurance carried by your employer that covers health care costs and provides injured workers with payments for lost income.

 When you get hurt, few things will be more important than your pursuit of workers’ compensation benefits.
 You don’t have to navigate the process on your own.
-The experienced Atlanta workers’ compensation attorneys at Hasner Law, PC are here to help.
+The experienced Atlanta workers’ compensation attorneys at Hasner Law PC are here to help and answer your questions.

-We have more than 70 combined years of experience helping injured workers in Georgia recover the money they need after devastating on the job accidents.
-If you’ve been hurt, we’re here ot help you, too.
-All you have to do is give us a call and set up a free consultation today.
+We have more than 70 combined years of experience helping injured workers in Georgia recover the money they need after devastating on-the-job accidents.
+If you’ve been hurt, we’re here to help you, too.
+All you have to do is give us a call at (678) 888-4878 and set up a free consultation today.

 Now, the nature of your workplace injury will determine what benefits you are entitled to receive under workers’ comp.
 Injuries are classified as either permanent or temporary.
 Further, some injuries are so severe that they are considered catastrophic.